Quick Stats

 - Application method: Fixed deadline with RFP process

-"United Is The Way" Safety Net Grants
+"United is the Way" Safety Net Grants

 - Amount: Up to $50,000 (average $25,000-$30,000)

-- Purpose: Emergency funding for nonprofits experiencing government funding reductions/delays or increased client demand
+- Purpose: Emergency funding for non-profits experiencing government funding reductions/delays or increased client demand

 - Application method: Rolling basis through online portal